Guidelines for ITAR Compliance and Sharing Your Technical Data

 Help ensure your company's information is ITAR compliant!

-The Levels of Cybersecurity Maturity Model Certification
+The Levels of Cybersecurity Maturity Model Certification (CMMC)

 The Cybersecurity Maturity Model Certification is a relatively new security framework created to help government contractors standardize security controls used to protect CUI (controlled unclassified information).
 The Department of Defense plans to migrate to this new level-based certification model starting in June 2020.